 Wirex is a worldwide digital payment platform and was the first to introduce a contactless payment card, that you could use to spend your crypto, in 2015.
 The company’s multicurrency travelcard lets you spend any of 49 currently supported crypto assets, along with traditional fiat currencies, anywhere that a Visa card is supported.

-The Wirex multicurrency travelcard cannot currently be used at terminals that accept Mastercard in Australia, although it is accepted in the UK and EEA, but support for this will arrive in the future.
+The Wirex multicurrency travelcard cannot currently be used at terminals that accept Mastercard in Australia, although it is accepted in the UK and EEA (support for this will arrive in the future), making it one of the best crypto cards for travelling.
 When you do spend with your Wirex crypto card, the transaction will be automatically converted based on the exchange rate at the time of the transaction.

 You can earn up to 2% back in WXT tokens (Wirex’s own coin) every time you use the Wirex crypto card in-store and online.
 There are always zero exchange fees whenever you use the card.